Nianthony/cs294-137-hw3-ar-niantong/README.md

-# HW2: Building Unity Game in Simulated AR
+# HW3 Part 1: A Real AR Game, with Image Tracking

 In this homework, I build a simple AR Game, Whack a Mole.
 Here is the reference, features of my game, and google drive link for my unity package and introduction video.